kendrahavens/resources/README.md

 Download VS 2019 Preview! https://aka.ms/vspreview

 We appreciate your time with us

-How did we do?
-Visit https://aka.ms/mybuildevals
+How did we do? https://aka.ms/mybuildevals

-Watch the full Productivity On Demand session at: https://aka.ms/Build2020AppDev-VSDotNetProductivity Return to the live event mybuild.microsoft.com
+Watch the full Productivity On Demand session at: https://aka.ms/Build2020AppDev-VSDotNetProductivity

+Return to the live event https://mybuild.microsoft.com

 Blazor Memory game: https://aka.ms/blazormemorygame